Judge nixes Jan. 6 plea deal after right-wing streamer 'Baked Alaska' declares himself 'innocent'

 Gionet had joined other supporters of former President Donald Trump as they breached the Capitol in support of Trump's efforts to overturn the results of the 2020 presidential election.
 In prior hearings, Sullivan has strongly condemned the Capitol breach and pondered how many "law-abiding" Americans "morphed into terrorists" on Jan.
 6.

-In a separate case, Gionet was sentenced in January 2022 to 30 days in jail in connection with the Dec.
-2020 assault of a Scottsdale, Arizona, bartender.
-He was also charged last year for allegedly tearing down a Jewish group's Hanukkah display, again in Dec.
-2020.
+In a separate case, Gionet was sentenced in January to 30 days in jail in connection with the December 2020 assault of a Scottsdale, Arizona, bartender.
+He was also charged last year over allegedly tearing down a Jewish group's Hanukkah display, again in December 2020.

 In 2017, Gionet marched in the violent white supremacist "Unite the Right" rally in Charlottesville, Virginia.